 FiiO generally has good build quality across the board and each of their product gets the same high-quality treatment and this FiiO E10K is no different.
 Despite being in the budget price bracket the chassis of this DAC amp is made from aluminum.
 This provides E10K with a rigid and solid feel.
 The finishing is also a step above the other budget-oriented DAC amp.

 The design of a product is subjective and personal but we can’t help but comment on the brushed matte black color.
 The design has also held up well over time due to the sleek rounded corners and attention to detail by FiiO.

-FiiO E10K has a basic set of features like you will find on most budget-oriented DAC amp.
+FiiO E10K has a basic set of features you will find on the most budget-oriented DAC amps.
 There is nothing spectacular really to highlight here but it is to be expected.
 There is one neat addition though which you will not find in other competitors and that is the addition of a bass boost switch.
 The switch is located on the front side of the device besides the volume knob.
 The bass boost feature works well and helps in bringing the low end alive in certain headphones that lack bass and sub-bass.

 Another welcomed addition has to be the gain switch located at the back of the device nestled between the different outputs.
 The switch allows the user to choose either low gain or high gain which depending on the scenario is beneficial.
 Other than that there is nothing worth mentioning other than the fact that this DAC amp covers the basics nicely as a good budget DAC amp should.

 FiiO E10K is a little old now so it does not have the latest hardware but still, it has respectable power and one that will be plenty for most people.
 This DAC amp is made to be used with entry-level audiophile headphones like the Sennheiser HD58X, AKG K7XX you get the gist.
 And for these headphones, FiiO E10K is completely fine and drives them and other similar headphones without any problem.